mmaceira/multi-model-intent-classifier/README.md

 ## 📊 Performance

-See [Performance](docs/performance.md) for detailed metrics and scaling guidance.
+See [Performance](docs/performance.md) for detailed metrics and scaling guidance, including CPU-only runtimes and memory usage.
+Most of the pipeline runs comfortably on CPU; GPU is only required for the heaviest transformer-based models.

 **Quick reference:**
 - **Naive Bayes**: Fastest inference (60k docs/s), minimal resources